Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 Proceeding to orders $\varepsilon^4$ and $\varepsilon^5$, equations~\eqref{eq:order4}-\eqref{eq:order5_2} are recovered and using the same recombination as in Eq.~\eqref{eq:combination}, again we obtain amplitude equations that correspond to the generalized nonreciprocal Cahn-Hilliard model~\eqref{eq:general_nonCH_A}.
 Linearization yields Eq.~\eqref{eq:lin_amplitudeEq}, and calculating the eigenvalues, again we recover the original dispersion relation, i.e., we identify

 We conclude that beside the conserved-Hopf instability the generalized nonreciprocal Cahn-Hilliard model also describes the generic behavior close to the simultaneous onset of two large-scale stationary instabilities with conservation laws, i.e., two Cahn-Hilliard instabilities.
-It is valid when the inequality $\eqref{eq:inequality}$ is reversed, i.e., when the imaginary part of the eigenvalues vanish, and the resulting additional contributions to the growth rates are still small, i.e., $\mathcal{O}(\varepsilon^2)$.
+It is valid when the inequality $\eqref{eq:inequality}$ is reversed, i.e., when the imaginary part of the eigenvalues vanishes, and the resulting additional contributions to the growth rates are still small, i.e., $\mathcal{O}(\varepsilon^2)$.

 Note that, in general, there are no further emerging conditions on the coefficients of the nonlinear terms in Eq.~\eqref{eq:general_nonCH_A}, i.e., despite the stationary character of the considered codimension-2 instability, the resulting amplitude equations are normally still nonreciprocal, i.e., nonvariational, if the original model is nonvariational.
 In practice, this implies that nonlinear states resulting from secondary, tertiary, etc.\ instabilities may exhibit time-dependent (periodic or irregular) behavior.
-In contrast, if the original model is variational itself the resulting amplitude equations will directly inherit the variational structure and the parameters of the nonreciprocal Cahn-Hilliard model aquire mutual relations that renders it a reciprocal Cahn-Hilliard model.
+In contrast, if the original model is itself variational the resulting amplitude equations will directly inherit the variational structure. i.e., the parameters of the nonreciprocal Cahn-Hilliard model acquire mutual relations that render it a reciprocal Cahn-Hilliard model.
 The corresponding conditions for the various parameters are given in the final row of Table~\ref{tab:compare_models}.
 This occurs, for instance, in the case of dewetting isothermal two-layer liquid films on solid substrates \cite{PBMT2005jcp,JPMW2014jem} and decomposing ternary mixtures \cite{MKHK2019sm,Ma2000jpsj}.